 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 The Communication Studies major is designed to provide students with the necessary skills and theories in order to effectively deliver and interpret messages.
+We are in an exciting transition as the Communication Studies Department is combining with the Mass Communication Department.

 As a communication studies student, you will select courses from our three tracks: Conflict Communication Studies, in which students learn to understand and manage differences and conflicts by identifying standpoints and dispelling misinformation to adapt messages ethically, Leadership Communication Studies, in which students learn to deliver professional presentations, lead employees, successfully interact to build vision, motivate and link stakeholders, and manage sustainability and change through effective decision-making and problem-solving, and Public Communication and Rhetorical Studies, in which students develop the ability to use effective means of persuasion, analyze message strategies, and adapt messages to public audiences to create effective messages in the 21st century.
 In addition, students will engage in a Capstone practicum or internship experience, which allows students to apply theories in organizational settings.